 This couple's foundation backs the arts in New York City, with a particular focus on Latin American art.
 The foundation supports major New York institutions, including the Met, MoMA and New York Botanical Garden.

-Cargill supports a variety of arts-related projects; however, it prioritizes funding Margaret Cargill Foundation supports projects related to folk and Native American arts.
+Cargill supports a variety of arts-related projects; however, it prioritizes projects related to folk and Native American arts.

 The philanthropic vehicle of Jerrod Perenchio, former chairman and CEO of Univision, and his wife Margaret.
 Supporting the arts is a top priority, but the couple gives very selectively.